Measurement-based cooling of many-body quantum systems: Introduction

-The problem of driving a quantum system very close to a desired state is of enormous practical importance.
-With the advent of quantum technologies that rely on quantum systems being in certain states (e.g., the ground state), the field of quantum control has witnessed a surge of interest in the past two decades \cite{lloyd2000,reiserer2013,magrini2021}.
-In fact, the most prominent application of quantum control is the optimal control of solid state Nuclear Magnetic Resonance (NMR) which has been actively pursued for a long time \cite{chuang2005,khaneja2005,nielsen2007,ram2022}.
-The essence of optimal control or quantum state engineering \cite{schirmer2007,chiu2018,verstraete2009,makhlin2001} is to design the (time-dependent) Hamiltonian that coherently drives the quantum system from an initial state to a desired target state.
-With the recent progress in quantum measurement techniques \cite{zhang2017}, quantum control methods employed a feedback mechanism as in classical control theory \cite{sze}.
+The problem of driving a quantum system from a typical initial state to a desired final state is of enormous practical importance and falls within the subject of quantum control.
+With the advent of quantum technologies that rely heavily on quantum systems being in certain states (e.g., the ground state), the field of quantum control has witnessed a surge of interest in the past two decades \cite{lloyd2000,reiserer2013,magrini2021}.
+The essence of optimal control or quantum state engineering \cite{schirmer2007,chiu2018,makhlin2001} is to design the (time-dependent) Hamiltonian that coherently drives the quantum system from an initial state to a target state with high fidelity (open-loop control).
+Another important paradigm of quantum control that derives from classical control theory \cite{sze} is to use a feedback control loop that involves performing a measurement of the quantum system and using the measurement outcome to control the parameters of that quantum system (closed-loop control).
+Both types of control find important applications in many areas \cite{koch2022} such as quantum computing \cite{verstraete2009}, quantum sensing \cite {titum2021} and quantum communications \cite{pastorello2016}.